 The literature, history, and theology of Boston and Concord, Massachusetts

 From Colonial Times until the American Civil War, Boston and Concord were the epicenters of American history, literature, and theology.
-Come travel with us June 1-8, 2014 as we rediscover the importance of these two cities—one large, one small—and their connections to the Puritan founders, the Revolutionary War, and the Transcendentalists.
+Come travel with us June 16-22, 2014 as we rediscover the importance of these two cities—one large, one small—and their connections to the Puritan founders, the Revolutionary War, and the Transcendentalists.
 Some of the planned activities include walking the Freedom Trail with an expert local guide, discovering Margaret Fuller’s and Henry Wadsworth Longfellow’s connections to Boston and Cambridge, enjoying an exclusive lecture by a national authority on Concord and the Transcendentalists, visiting such literary sites as Hawthorne’s the Old Manse, Emerson’s home, Alcott’s Orchard House, and Thoreau’s Walden Pond.
-Learn of the shifts in nineteenth-century Protestant theology as you visit Concord’s First Parish Church and Trinitarian Congregational Church, and travel to the sites of the nineteenth-century utopian societies of Brook Farm and Fruitlands.
+Learn of the shifts in nineteenth-century Protestant theology as you visit Concord’s First Parish Church and Trinitarian Congregational Church, and travel to the site of the nineteenth-century utopian society Fruitlands.
 We have also set aside plenty of time for you to explore Boston and Concord on your own, enjoy the cuisine, and simply relax in these historic locales.
-Trip includes round-trip airfare, lodging, grouond transportation while in Mass., admissions, tour guides, and some meals.
-Contact Teri Mattek for additional information at firstname.lastname@example.org or 335-5259.
+Trip includes round-trip airfare, lodging, ground transportation while in Mass., admissions, expert tour guides & guest lecturers, and some fantastic dining experiences.
+Contact Teri Mattek for additional information at email@example.com.

 (Note: itinerary is subject to change if circumstances warrant)